 Privacy and Confidentiality

 Privacy is something that can impact your brand, disrupt the customer experience, and potentially damage your company’s reputation.
-This means it’s important that technology isn’t used in a manner that breaches an individual’s right to privacy.
+This means it’s important to use technology in a manner that does not breach an individual’s right to privacy.
 Maintaining privacy for both your business and customers must be a priority when communicating online.
-Our blog Maintaining Customer Privacy can provide you with further, in depth information on the Privacy Act and how it applies to your business and customers.
+Our blog Maintaining Customer Privacy can provide you with further, in depth information on the Privacy Act.
+Additionally, it will describe how it applies to your business and customers.

 The need to embrace new and emerging technologies when conducting business and fulfilling your business objectives is inescapable.
-However, it also brings with it an obligation to manage the risks associated with the use of these technologies in a coordinated way to build a legacy of dependable precedence and encourage consistency.
+However, it also brings with it an obligation to manage the risks associated with the use of these technologies.
+For example, this builds a legacy of dependable precedence and encourages consistent behaviour.